mz-unit/unit/README.md

 ## Run locally
 1. Create .env file following .env.example.
 This program requires a funded hot wallet to credit deposits, please do not use a sensitive wallet.
-Wallet should hold USDC on Hyperliquid testnet.
+Wallet should be holding USDC on Hyperliquid testnet.
-2. Run `go run cmd/init/main.go` to import environment's private key into local key store.
+2. Run `make init` to import environment's private key into local key store.
-3. Start agent by running `go run cmd/agent/main.go`.
+3. Start agent by running `make start`.
 This will start the API server, block publisher, and state machine.
-5. Clean up by running `go run cmd/cleanup/main.go`.
+5. Clean up by running `make cleanup`.
 This will delete all persisted data (deposit addresses, workflow states, keys).

 ## Deposit flow
 1. Call